-What to do After a Car Accident and How we Can Help
+What to do After a Car Accident in Alabama

 Have you been in a car accident, but you are not sure what to do next?
 Every traffic accident in Huntsville and Decatur, Alabama is different.
 Time deadlines can be very short in some Alabama automobile accident cases.
 Evidence should be preserved as soon as possible after an motor vehicle accident.
 The traffic accident scene and vehicle should be inspected and photographed.
 Witnesses should be identified and interviewed.
 If you have been injured in a motorcycle, car or truck accident in Alabama, call Huntsville and Decatur, Alabama automobile accident Law Firm of Ferguson & Ferguson now.
 Call now for your no obligation FREE CONSULTATION.
 Call 256-534-3435.

 First and foremost we will meet with you for an initial consultation at no cost to discuss your accident and injury.
 We can discuss with you whether the facts of your car accident are the type of facts that will make for a good auto cliam.
 We can never make predictions or guarantees in auto accidents, but the Ferguson Law Firm has been in the business of automobile accident law for over forty combined years, and once you’ve had your free consultation, you should have some idea of how we would expect things to proceed in a case like yours.
 If you are not sure how to proceed due to financial constraints, you can look at car accident loans for your lawsuit from people like lawsuitssettlementfunding.com, to help you acquire the funds you need.

 CONTINGENCY FEE (IF YOU DON’T RECOVER, WE DON’T GET PAID)